guicostaarantes/kickstart-nodejs-server/README.md

 - JSON schema validator
   - Includes a middleware that validates JSON in request bodies to avoid errors and hacker injections.
   - Create validation schemas following the example in `./src/utils/jsonschema/example.js`.
 Then import both the validation middleware (`./src/utils/jsonschema/validate.js`) and the schemas to the routes, and use them like the example in `./src/routes/example.js`
+- Passport authentication with Password and JsonWebToken
+  - Use the password provided by the user to authenticate them and retrieve a token.
+Then, use the token to access all the endpoints.
+  - Use the `jwtMiddleware` function in the routes to check for a token in the header: `{"Authorization": "Bearer INSERT_TOKEN_HERE"}`.
+If it's valid, the middleware will insert the content of the token in `req.user`.
+  - `jwtMiddleware` just checks whether the token is signed, whether the user is active and whether the token has expired.
+You still need to add extra middleware for cases like when only a certain user can do something (i.e.: only a resource owner may update such resource).
+  - Important: change the `secretKey` value in `./src/utils/config.js`.
+For safety, make it large and random, and do not distribute it.